Enjoy Our Area Amenities

 Frequently Asked Questions

-What are lodging ammenities in the Kimball area?
+What are lodging amenities in the Kimball area?

 Kimball has a wide range of lodging available.
-High Plains RV Park, Stahla RV Park, Days Inn, Motel Kimball, Super 8, and Kimball Extended Stay.
+High Plains RV Park, Rook RV Park, Stahla RV Park, Days Inn, Motel Kimball, Super 8, and Kimball Extended Stay.

 What night life/bar options are available?